 New Advances in DNA Analysis Could Help

 Among the resources, Fuquay-Varina police consulted was the Carolina Cold Case Coalition, a nonprofit organization of mostly retired local, state and federal law enforcement officers with extensive experience investigating unsolved crimes.
-Coalition founder Joe D. Kennedy, who also founded the cold case unit at the Naval Criminal Investigative Services (NCIS), declined to discuss specifics in the Thomas case with A&E Real Crime—) that’s the group’s agreement with the police departments they assist—but Kennedy did say, “We’re able to do things in the last three or four years that we weren’t able to do before.
+Coalition founder Joe D. Kennedy, who also founded the cold case unit at the Naval Criminal Investigative Services (NCIS), declined to discuss specifics in the Thomas case with A&E True Crime—) that’s the group’s agreement with the police departments they assist—but Kennedy did say, “We’re able to do things in the last three or four years that we weren’t able to do before.
 It’s amazing what’s going on now.”

 According to Kennedy, the biggest game-changer is DNA analysis.
 When it was new in the late 1980s, technicians needed samples of blood, saliva or semen the size of a quarter to analyze.
 Now, they can extract information from samples as small as 20 nanograms.
 “One grain of salt is 58,000 nanograms,” Kennedy says.